mikeorr/WebHelpers2/docs/index.rst

 to Python 3.
 In particular it keeps the HTML builder and HTML tag functions, and most of the text-processing, number formatting, statistics, and date functions.
 It removes the large third-party subpackages and some obsolete or little-used helpers.
-See :ref:`changes-in-webhelpers2` for a list of new features, deletions and incompatible changes.
+See :ref:`migrate` for a list of new features, deletions and incompatible changes.
 See the :ref:`todo` for the goals for 2.0 and a list of helpers are still being considered for deletion.